tuckermcelroy/VarmaAcf/README.md

 3. autoVARMA.r  uses frequency domain integration method
 4. autoVARMA.cpp is the Rcpp version of #3
-5. var2.pre2par.r  maps real numbers to a VAR polynomial
+5. var2.pre2par.r  maps real numbers to a VAR polynomial There is a script VARMAautoScript.r that provides an example